 Payments can also be made:

-- Online through your banking institution.
+- By online bill payment through your banking institution.

 - By cheque mailed to: